araobp/learning-langchain/README.md

 ## Background and Motivation

-I used to be a nework engineer: IP Telephony, routers and switches.
+I used to be a network engineer: IP Telephony, routers and switches.
 I also worked on SDN that ran on a kind of Graph DB.

 In the past half year, I have learned NLP with spaCy and SQLite.
 I am using the NLP skill in my work for marketing these days.